comp129/comp55/docs/labs/7-Interface.md

 ### Enabling Composition over Inheritance

 Interfaces encourage a design principle known as "composition over inheritance."
 By defining contracts through interfaces, classes can be composed of multiple smaller components (interfaces) rather than relying solely on inheritance.
 This approach leads to more flexible and maintainable code structures, as classes can be composed and configured dynamically based on the required functionality.

-### Support for Multiple Behaviors

-Interfaces allow classes to exhibit multiple behaviors by implementing multiple interfaces.
-This is particularly useful in scenarios where a class needs to fulfill various roles or functionalities without being tightly coupled to a specific inheritance hierarchy.
-By providing a way to incorporate multiple behaviors, interfaces enable classes to be more versatile and adaptable to changing requirements.

 ### Promoting Design by Contract